Quantum-interference-induced pairing in bosonic doped antiferromagnets

 \subsubsection{Correlation function analysis for the bosonic $\sigma t$-$J$ model}

 Here we provide a detailed analysis of the correlation function data from the CE calculations for the bosonic $\sigma t$-$J$ model on width-$4$ systems.
-Fig.\,\ref{fig:bosonic_corr_sc_spin_green_nn} shows the correlation functions in the ground state of the bosonic $t$-$J$ model on cylinders of size $32\times 4$ for the doping levels $\delta=1/64,1/32,1/16,1/8,1/4,1/2$ and size $36\times 4$ for the doping levels $\delta=1/3$.
+Fig.\,\ref{fig:bosonic_sigma_corr_sc_spin_green_nn} shows the correlation functions in the ground state of the bosonic $\sigma t$-$J$ model on cylinders of size $32\times 4$ for the doping levels $\delta=1/64,1/32,1/16,1/8,1/4,1/2$ and size $36\times 4$ for the doping levels $\delta=1/3$.
 We summarize the corresponding extracted power exponent $K$ and correlation length $\xi$ in Table.\,\ref{tab:sigma_btj}.
 Since this bosonic $\sigma t$-$J$ model is a sign-problem-free model, previous work has actually already performed accurate quantum Monte Carlo (QMC) calculations~\cite{Boninsegni2001, Boninsegni2002, Boninsegni2008, Smakov2004} on the model in Eq.\,\eqref{eq:btj_minus} which is equivalent to this bosonic $\sigma t$-$J$ model.
 The conclusions there are consistent with ours, also indicating an SF ground state.
-One benefit from repeating the simulations with DMRG here is that, the comparison with the QMC results allows us to validate the reliability of our DMRG simulations and our interpretation of the DMRG data throughout the paper, such as the extremely slow decay of $G_{\sigma}(r)$ in the CE calculations indeed indicates an SF phase.
+One benefit from repeating the simulations with DMRG here is that the comparison with the QMC results allows us to validate the reliability of our DMRG simulations and our interpretation of the DMRG data throughout the paper, such as the extremely slow decay of $G_{\sigma}(r)$ in the CE calculations indeed indicates an SF phase.
 Moreover, similar to the FM+SF phase in the bosonic $t$-$J$ model, the algebraic decay of the singlet pair-pair correlations shown in Figs.\,\ref{fig:bosonic_sigma_corr_sc_spin_green_nn}(a)-(d) does not signify true pairing but rather a secondary effect resulting from single-boson condensation.